 Situational + interoceptive exposures; safety fades.

-Attention shift, stress skills, values exposures.
+Attention shift, stress skills, and paced exposure around IBS triggers.

 Graded separations, reduce accommodation, school routines.